cjerzak/causalimages-software/README.md

 Under construction.

 # Development Plan
-We currently have in beta release code for interpretably decomposing treatment effect heterogeneity by image.
+We now have in beta release code for interpretably decomposing treatment effect heterogeneity by image.
 In the next stage, we will implement two more functionalities: (1) confounder adjustment via image and (2) causal image system simulation.
 Core machine learning modules are written in `tensorflow+tensorflow_probability`; subsequent versions may be transfered over to `equinox+oryx+jax`.

 We are committed to the long-term development of this repository and welcome community involvement.